 - How to Carry Out Detailed Competitor Keyword Analysis

-So you need to have a system in place to manage these lists of keywords and to actively group, refine and iterate as you go in order to narrow big lists down to core groups of your strongest keyword topic ideas.
+Since your search scope is vast, staying organized is imperative in order to avoid drowning in a sea of keywords.
+Using a system to manage these lists of keywords and to actively group, refine, and iterate as you investigate will help you narrow bigger lists into core groups of your strongest keyword topic ideas.

 - Sales software